How to prepare for flood season in Alberta

 Review your insurance policy with your broker

-Various forms of water damage coverage can be added to your standard homeowners policy.
+Various forms of water damage coverage can be added to your standard homeowners insurance policy.
 In particular, sewer backup and overland water coverages are additional protection you may want to include.

 Sewer backup insurance covers damages caused by water or sewage that backs flows and enters the home through sewer lines, septic tanks or sump pumps.